AlexsLemonade/scpca-downstream-analyses/README.md

 **Note:** To run the workflow while located outside of this directory, you will need to provide the full path to the Snakefile in this directory at the command line using `snakemake -s <full path to scpca-downstream-analyses/Snakefile>`.

-## Running the optional genes of interest analysis pipeline
+## The optional genes of interest analysis pipeline (In development)

 There is an optional genes of interest analysis pipeline in the `optional-goi-analysis` subdirectory of this repository.